 Joined together by a web of piazzas and squares, as well as traditional cafes, shops, and restaurants, Barri Vecchia is the ideal destination for those prioritizing history and culture.

-- B&B La Maison Del Borgo Antico offers modern rooms with the roof terrace that looks straight onto the cathedral & is stunning, very close to La Maison and Bari Harbour.
-It is just 2-minute walk from the cathedral & lots of local places!
+B&B La Maison Del Borgo Antico offers modern rooms with a roof terrace that looks straight onto the Bari Cathedral & is stunning, very close to Castello Svevo Castle and Bari Harbour, where you can catch ferries to Croatia and Greece.
+Other attractions nearby including Basilica San Nicola, Mercantile Square, Ferrarese Square, Teatro Margherita, Petruzzelli Theatre, and University of Bari.

-- Hotel Boston is just 5-minute walk from Bari’s historic centre and St Nicholas’s Cathedral.
+Hotel Boston is just 5-minute walk from Bari’s historic centre and St Nicholas’s Cathedral.
 It is also close to shopping area of Via Sparano, Bari Centrale Train Station and the beautiful promenade just 3 minute walk away.
+Beaches nearby are Pane e Pomodoro Beach and Lido San Francesco Beach.

 Porto Bari is located to the west of our previous two destinations and centers around a stunning harbour and marina, surrounded by a number of pleasant bars, shops, and restaurants.